dustinpfister/blog_posts/_posts/canvas-example-button-layout.md

 };
 ```

-So now that I have this worked out I should have a way to draw the current state of a button layout object, and get together a basic demo of this to help confirm that it is working.
+For now I made it just part of the general utility library, but if I keep working on this project it will likely be pulled into its own module.
+Anyway now that I have this make button method worked out I should have a way to draw the current state of a button layout object, and get together a basic demo of this to help confirm that it is working.
+So lets look at a draw module that I made for this canvas example, and move on to a little demo code that will make used of all of this.

 ## 2 -  The draw module